7 Ways to Protect Against Gum Disease

 Although this may seem obvious, good oral care is crucial for healthy gums.
 Brushing your teeth is important but not enough—especially when it comes to gum disease.

-You should add flossing to your routine to reduce the risk of plaque building up and damaging your gums.
+If you haven’t already, you should add flossing to your routine to reduce the risk of plaque building up and damaging your gums.
 When flossing, be sure to get up and under your gums to remove any plaque that’s hiding there.

 Watch out for “DIY teeth whitening” information you see online.
 A lot of it can actually hurt your teeth.
 Using an antimicrobial mouthwash low in alcohol can also be very beneficial to your oral health.
-Gingivitis treatment can be as simple as scheduling a dental teeth cleaning and practicing good oral hygiene.
+Gingivitis treatment can be as simple as scheduling a teeth cleaning and practicing good oral hygiene.

 Smoking cigarettes and other tobacco products have been known to cause countless health issues, especially gum disease.
 Tobacco products are very harmful to your gums and should be avoided at all costs.